JernejPuc/centurymaze/README.md

 - `numba`: accelerating standard Python,
 - `torch >= 2.0`: main processing and AI integration with CUDA graphs,
 - `tensorboard`: tracking training progress,
-- `isaacgym`: physics and rendering.
+- `isaacgym`: physics and rendering,
+- `discit`: accelerated reinforcement learning.

-If you already have Python 3.8 on your system, most of these packages should have their dependencies handled normally during setup, but it is strongly advised that PyTorch and Isaac Gym are installed separately beforehand.
+If you already have Python 3.8 on your system, most of these packages should have their dependencies handled normally during setup, but it is strongly advised that PyTorch, Isaac Gym, and Discit are installed separately beforehand.

 See the [PyTorch instructions](https://pytorch.org/get-started/locally/) and ensure that the installation targets your CUDA device.

+Discit is a related repository, branched off from this project for more general use.
+See it [here](https://github.com/JernejPuc/discit#installation).

 [Isaac Gym](https://developer.nvidia.com/isaac-gym), on the other hand, is not open-source and requires you to sign up for an NVIDIA account